 The opportunity to study abroad is a life-changing experience.
 You will see the world, learn to appreciate cultural differences, make new friends, and you will grow as a person.
-The Modern Languages Department at King’s offers students the opportunity to spend their third year of the French Program studying in Lille, France.
+The Department of English, French, and Writing at King’s offers students the opportunity to spend their third year of the French Program studying in Lille, France.

 Lille is a vibrant city in northern France situated on the Deûle River, near France's border with Belgium.
 The Université Catholique de Lille (link to http://www.univ-catholille.fr/index.asp) was founded in 1875 and is France’s largest private university consisting of six faculties and 20 Grandes Écoles.

 French students who wish to spend their third-year studying at the Université Catholique de Lille will take courses in the Faculté Libre des Lettres et Sciences Humaines.

 - Up to 4 students will be selected spend a full academic year in Lille during two terms (fall and winter) taking the equivalent of 5.0 courses

 - Students will pay no fees to the Université Catholique de Lille, but will pay regular tuition fees at their home university.

 - Students participating in the program will be eligible for CSAF assistance

 - King’s students are eligible for the International Study Abroad scholarship ($2,000) and the Third-Year in Lille Awards ($4,000).